M3llySlayz/LeatherEngine-LTSRedux/README.md

 - PolybiusProxy - hxCodec

 - Video LAN Team - People who made VLC Media Player (the thing the game uses to play videos)

-- Ronezkj15 - Some Ideas + New Leather Engine Logo

 - ShadowMario - Color Swap Shader (for notes and stuffs) + some really weird modchart stuff that im too stupid to know lol